Skip to content

 4. Maintenance schedule

-State clearly how many scheduled maintenance visits your customer can expect.
-Your visits could be twice a year, for instance, or annually with check-ups scheduled once every three months.
+Clearly state how many scheduled maintenance visits your customer can expect.
+For instance, your visits could be twice a year, or annually with check-ups scheduled every three months.

-Include the date of the first visit if that’s been scheduled already, and a date for the end of the contract.
+Include the date of the first visit if that’s been scheduled already, as well as a date for the end of the contract.
+This sets expectations for both your business and the customer.

 5. Scope of services

-List each furnace, air conditioning unit, and other HVAC systems that need servicing and describe the work you plan to perform during your maintenance visits.
-This could include:
+List every furnace, AC unit, and other HVAC system that needs servicing, and describe the work you plan to perform during your scheduled maintenance visits.
+That way you can pick and choose which services to include in each contract.

 • Tune-up and cleaning tasks